 Application for Admission and Deadlines

-Application information for the M.S. in Nutrition and Health Sciences or the Ph.D. in Human Sciences with a specialization in Nutrition and Health Sciences is here: https://www.unl.edu/gradstudies/prospective/programs/Nutrition#apply
+Application information for the M.S. in Nutrition and Health Sciences (choose one of 6 Specializations) or the Ph.D. in Human Sciences with a specialization in Biomedical and Molecular Nutrition or Nutrition and Health Sciences can be found online at unl.edu/gradstudies/academics/programs/NUHS-MS and unl.edu/gradstudies/academics/programs/NTRN-PHD.

 Application for Assistantships and Fellowships

-Graduate assistantships for research and teaching, as well as fellowships and scholarships, are available for the upcoming fall semester.
-A separate application is required by March 1 and additional information can be found here: https://cehs.unl.edu/nhs/assistantships/
+Graduate assistantships for research and teaching, as well as fellowships and scholarships, are available for the upcoming fall semester on a competitive basis.
+A separate application is required.
+Additional information can be found online at cehs.unl.edu/nhs/assistantships.

 We hope you will apply and join our graduate program!